Content

 What is ECE-R10?

-EMC ECE-R10 is a type approval for electrical systems in vehicles, meaning that the lighting must not cause interference with other electrical equipment.
-At the same time, an ECE-R10 lamp is resistant to electromagnetic radiation from external sources, including other equipment.
+EMC ECE-R10 is a type approval for electrical systems on vehicles and therefore implies that the lighting must not cause interference to other electrical equipment.
+Simultaneously, an ECE-R10 light is resistant to electromagnetic radiation from outside, including from the equipment.
 The abbreviation "ECE" stands for Economic Commission Europe.
-This commission establishes guidelines that products must comply with and ensures that all products are tested.
-Read more about EMC interference suppression.
+This commission draws up guidelines that products must comply with and ensures that all products are tested.
+Read more about EMC interference suppression here.

 Which products are covered by ECE-R10?